isaacnmm/pestpolicy-hugo2XX/content/posts/does-alcohol-remove-paint/index.md

 ###  c.
 Lacquer thinner

 Thinner is manufactured using a mixture of toluene and methanol (a bit toxic) or ethyl acetate, which is less harmful but not safe for plastic surface applications.
-The lacquer thinner can be used on non
-- porous surfaces such as metal and glass, unpainted wood, and unvarnished to remove paint.
+The lacquer thinner can be used on non-porous surfaces such as metal and glass, unpainted wood, and unvarnished to remove paint.
 Due to its toxic scents, one should use a nose mask during application.

 ##  Which other ways can Rubbing Alcohol be used for?